cvishakh/Gesture-Recognition-for-AMR/README.md

-# ROS2 Gesture Recognition System with ZED 2i
+# Vision based Human-Robot Interaction for AMR using ZED 2i

 This repository provides a complete real-time gesture recognition system using the **ZED 2i stereo camera** and **ROS 2 Humble**.
 It supports both static and dynamic gestures using MediaPipe and TensorFlow, and controls a robot based on recognized gestures.

 ---

-## 🧠 System Overview
+## System Overview

 ![Project Overview](samples/Cover_Image.png)